Q-learning with Adjoint Matching: Theoretical guarantees

 \begin{restatable}[Extension of Proposition 7 in \citet{domingo-enrich2025adjoint} to Policy Optimization.]{proposition}{theory} Take $L_{\mathrm{AM}}(\theta)$ in \cref{eq:am}, there is a unique $f_\theta$ such that

 and for all $s \in \mathrm{supp}(D)$,

 \end{restatable}

-\begin{proof} Our proof mainly rewrites the assumptions and the statement of Proposition 7 of \citet{domingo-enrich2025adjoint} in our notations with a simple extra step that extends it to the state-conditioned version (\emph{e.g.}, for policy optimization).
+\begin{proof} Our proof mainly rewrites the assumptions and the statement of Proposition 7 of \citet{domingo-enrich2025adjoint} in our notation with a simple extra step that extends it to the state-conditioned version (\emph{e.g.}, for policy optimization).

 We first define (from Equation 27 in \citet{domingo-enrich2025adjoint}) the residual velocity field as

 While the original result showed for a more general case with a family of $\alpha, \beta$ (and later on $\sigma$), in our work we assume